-Businesses, small or medium, are starting to plan their online marketing strategy for 2021.
+Businesses are starting to plan their online marketing strategy for 2021.
 This is due to the shift in customer interaction from physical stores to going online for their purchases and inquiries.

 Even now, many businesses can’t decide which online marketing strategy will bring them the best results when it comes to investing their time and online marketing dollars.